Vervet Monkey Facts

 Vervet Monkey Distribution, Habitat, and Ecology

-Most notably, the remarkable Vervet Monkey evolved as endemic to a rather wide range of southern Africa.
+Most notably, the remarkable Vervet Monkey evolved as endemic to a specific portion of the Southern Hemisphere.
+More notably, this zone of habitation consists of a rather large portion of southern Africa.

-Also, throughout its endemic range, this primate inhabits tropical forest regions.
-Luckily for it, however, it appears quite adaptable, however, to the different habitats it has been introduced into.
+Also, throughout its endemic range, this primate normally inhabits tropical forest regions.
+Luckily for it, however, it also appears to be quite adaptable to the different habitats it has been introduced into.

-Further, while males depart the group upon maturity, females remain for life.
-Social status displays a dependency upon a hierarchy system within each gender, much like humans.
+Further, while males depart the group upon maturity, females generally remain for life.
+Social status also displays a dependency upon a hierarchy system within each gender, much like humans.

-The Vervet Monkey also has an omnivorous diet and primarily feeds on a variety of flowers, seeds, leaves, and fruit.
+The Vervet Monkey also has an omnivorous diet.
+As a result, it primarily feeds on a variety of flowers, seeds, leaves, and fruit.
 Individuals will also feed on a variety of insects.
 In regions where it represents an introduced species, it often feeds on the local agricultural crops.